 Early reactions were decent but you'd imagine it'll be difficult to wow long-term WoWers.
 "They should just do full-length versions of the cinematics," muses H, and, true, these shorts are impressive, if often baffling for a beginner.
-But I do learn something: taking the piss will not go down well.
+But I do learn something: poking fun will not go down well.

 In the trailer for 2007's WoW: The Burning Crusade there's a naughty night elf called Illidan, for example, which strikes me as tremendously amusing.
 H, much less so.
 "Does Illidan have a magic limp?"
 I chortle.
 "Is the bad elf in bad health?"
 But that reverie is interrupted by the night elf himself.
 "YOU ARE NOT PREPARED!" he bellows.
 You're not wrong, sunshine.

-Swerving the tantalising cow and panda character options, I plump for a worgen – a Warcraft werewolf – and call him Gary.
+Swerving the tantalizing cow and panda character options, I plump for a worgen—a Warcraft werewolf—and call him Gary.
 But that name's taken.
 Hey, he's a hirsute chap: FurryGary it is.
 "That is honestly the worst character name I've ever heard," says my stupefied fiancé, who's beginning to see the folly of this venture, particularly when I follow the formula for FurryGary's hangdog hound: JowlySteve.
-H, manning the keyboard, enters those names with all the enthusiasm of a teenage ASDA employee typing the lengthy barcode of a pasty that wouldn't scan.
+H, manning the keyboard, enters those names with all the enthusiasm of a teenage Kroger employee typing the lengthy barcode of some produce that wouldn't scan.
 We take an early break.

 World of Werecraft